The Internet's Pumpkin Growing Authority

 Snails and slugs seldom bother regular pumpkins to any significant degree.
 Consequently, you do not need to use sand or Snail and Slug bait for regular pumpkins.
 Ditto for the smaller varieties like "Jack Be Little".

 Vine Borers There is no more certain way to end your pumpkin growing season, than to have an infestation of vine borers.
-These little critters bore into pumpkin vines at or near the base, sucking on the juices and eating away the vine.
+Vine Borer larvae (grubs) bore into pumpkin vines at or near the base, sucking on the juices and eating away the vine.
 Once inside, they progress up inside the vine, making it difficult to detect until great damage is already done.

 If your fruit is growing well, and all of a sudden slows down, this may be the cause.
 After the damage is done the vine will shrivel and die.
 The presence of secondary roots may continue to produce a little more towards fruit weight, but effectively your season is over, if they eat through the vine.
 Some growers perform surgery, cutting into the vine, extracting the vine borer, then patching the entry wound.
 After, surgery, sprays are applied and the vine is covered with soil to promote secondary root growth.
 However, success is limited and significant damage is often done during surgery.
 Vine borers attack most members of the Cucurbita family- pumpkins, squash and cucumbers.